Harper-College-Vandrevala-Classrooms/you-get-an-a-la59021/README.md

 how to use
 ----------
+First, please note that "main_test.cpp" and "main_interactive.cpp" are not intended to be compiled together each of them has a seperate main function.

+"main_test.cpp" is intended to just provide an example of how to use the code with the student's information being predetermined.

+"main_interactive.cpp" is diffrent it prompts the user for the information.
+It is setup to print the information to the console.

 There are 3 classes in this project but "Student" and "Assignment" are just used to store data so I will focus on explaining the "Gradebook" class.

 The "Gradebook" class has 5 methods the first of which is the constructor.
 The constructor takes 1 parameter called "cName" which is the name of the class for the gradebook.